LesterLyu/The-Look/deliverables/iteration-02.plan.md

         and the left-lower corner looks void now.
 So we figure, why not make the logo a part of the icon to avoid the emptiness?
 So we move the logo up and add text to the bottom, that is `#7` and `#8`, text at the bottom, men’s cuff on the upper. `#7`’s text’s font’s L looks more like 4:4, so we eventually move to `#8`.

- 1. **Product Functionality added: Cart and Checkout function**

-    We did some critical thinking on the function of the app on should the app solely focus on suggesting user product and provide the link for purchase, or should the app have a direct way to purchase, eventually we decide to make the app have a cart and checkout function.

-    It doesn’t make sense at first sight, due to only do the style suggesting would be a lot easier, and make more sense for a startup, otherwise there will be problems on stock.
-But we think this is actually crucial to user experience.

-    If user is interested in a style and he want to make a purchase, if the app can only provide links to products , shirt comes from Nike,pants comes from Levis and shoes comes from Adidas, then user has to jump back-and-forth between The Look and browser three times, and he has to manually input his billing address and credit card payment method three times, which is pretty bad user experience, and did not make the user buy style easier, so we decide to avoid that, and add a checkout function to the app.

- 1. **Change of product mandate**

-    Our original product mandate is to help men with no style shopping clothes, now, with the app coming true, and me more realizing what this app provides to its user, I think we can do more than just that.

-    I decide to change the mandate of the app to “help all men shopping clothes”.

-    In Chinese dictionary, there are two ways to locate a word.
-One is by alphabetic order, A for Armani, B for balmin, H for H&M.etc, that’s how we shop in a ordinary mall, or shop cloth online, we go to one store(or its website), then another.

-    Another way is to look up a word by its structure.
-If I have to explain it in English, image there is a chart in your Marin-Webster that contains all words start with a prefix ”pre”, and another chart contains all words end with suffix ”ness”.
-When you want a specific style of word, a specific suffix or prefix, you just go to the chart, and you will know all about it.
-This is the shopping experience that The Look is providing, locate a specific style first, then you can see all the clothes that can be a part of that style.
-It is a new way to shopping for men, more straight, more determinant, and more direct.

-    After all, what customers are buying is NOT a specific cloth, but a general look, which is the value added part that we provide.